 Ian Major, Counsellor (BACP Accredited) & Clinical Supervisor

 Feeling unhappy can really impact on your life.
-Whether you’re struggling to deal with a current crisis such as bereavement, stress levels at work, relationship issues, depression, or concerns about your alcohol intake; or whether there are difficulties that go back further that have been undermining you, or your enjoyment of life, for some time, you really don’t have to go on suffering alone.
+Whether you’re struggling to deal with a current crisis such as corona virus, bereavement, stress levels at work, relationship issues, depression, or concerns about your alcohol intake; or whether there are difficulties that go back further that have been undermining you, or your enjoyment of life, for some time, you really don’t have to go on suffering alone.

-Many of us can feel that we’re overwhelmed by events and by the painful and bewildering feelings that they generate within us.
+In these uncertain times many of us can feel that we’re overwhelmed by events and by the painful and bewildering feelings that they generate within us.
 Perhaps you’re feeling worried or anxious, or you’ve been struggling with depressive feelings, or possibly you’ve just never felt quite as comfortable and confident in your own skin as you would like to.
 Or, it may be that there is some long standing pattern of behaviour or emotions that you know has been holding you back for too long now, but that you just can’t seem to break free from.
 Or, indeed, it could be something entirely different again; each one of us is as unique and distinctive as our individual lives’ stories.

 If these themes sound familiar, and if you are looking for friendly, professional support to help you through difficult times, then counselling really may be able to help.
 Whether it’s anxiety, depression, alcohol or drug problems, low self-esteem, bereavement, relationship difficulties or psychological trauma etc etc, coming into therapy can be a truly transformative experience.